"

 2.1 The Role of the Research Problem in Shaping the Design

-2.2 The Importance of Aligning the Research Question with the Design
+2.2 The Importance of the Research Question

 2.3 Hypotheses vs. Research Questions

-In applied quantitative research, it’s important to distinguish between hypotheses and research questions.
+In quantitative research, it’s important to distinguish between hypotheses and research questions.
 A hypothesis is a testable statement or prediction about the relationship between variables.
 It is based on existing theory or assumptions and is tested through data analysis to confirm or refute the expected outcomes.
-A research question, on the other hand, is a more exploratory inquiry aimed at understanding relationships or uncovering patterns in the data without making predictions.
-Both hypotheses and research questions are integral to guiding the study and determining the most appropriate design and methods to use.

-In an experimental, longitudinal, and explanatory study, researchers randomly assign participants to different teaching methods and track them over several months to explain how teaching methods affect student performance.
-A possible research question for this design could be: “Does implementing a new interactive teaching method improve student mathematics performance over six months?”
+In a quasi-experimental, longitudinal, and explanatory study, researchers randomly assign participants to different groups and track outcomes over time to examine cause-and-effect relationships.
+A possible research question for this design could be: Does [independent variable] improve [dependent variable] over [time]?

-These examples show how different design elements—such as control, time frame, and purpose—can be combined to form a research design tailored to answer the research question effectively.
+These examples show how different design elements, such as control, time frame, and purpose, can be combined to form a research design tailored to answer the research question effectively.

 2.5 Key Questions to Ask When Choosing a Research Design